 Some of the brand names for various types of CZ are Russian Brilliants, Diamonique, Van Graff, Diamonelle, Asha, and Zirconite.

-Moissanite is the name for a man-made gem that is made from silicon carbide.
+2. Moissanite Moissanite is the name for a man-made gem that is made from silicon carbide.
 It has gained notoriety of late as some types of electronic diamond testing equipment are unable to distinguish it from true naturally produced diamond.

 However, Moissanite is lighter than the same volume of natural diamond and is also doubly refractive, meaning that a ray of light is split in two once it enters the Moissanite stone.

-CVD stands for Chemical Vapour Deposition and is the name of the process used to produce CVD diamonds, which like natural diamond is made of 3-dimensional carbon crystals.
+3. CVD Diamond CVD stands for Chemical Vapour Deposition and is the name of the process used to produce CVD diamonds, which like natural diamond is made of 3-dimensional carbon crystals.

 Currently the manufacturing process produces yellow diamonds, due to nitrogen contamination during the processing.
 However, the companies producing CVD diamonds are working on producing colourless CVD diamonds which will be almost impossible to distinguish from the naturally occurring ones.
 Presently there are two ways in which these amazing substitutes are being made to differ from naturally occurring diamonds:

-1. They are manufactured with very minute trace impurities that enable detailed testing to distinguish them from naturally occurring diamond and
+1. They are manufactured with very minute trace impurities that enable detailed testing to distinguish them from naturally occurring diamond and 2.
+They are being laser-inscribed with a minute hallmark around the girdle of the diamond.

 However, it is only a matter of time before the technology to produce CVD diamonds becomes more sophisticated and colourless diamonds can be produced.
 Once the technology becomes widespread some of these anti-fraud measures are sure to be forgotten about.